jerryxu99/Reddit-clone/README.md

 - upvote and downvote posts once logged in as a user.
 - create posts with description and timestamp
 - redirects users if they are not authenticated for certain requests
+- only allows users to update/delete their own post and dynamically updates ui accordingly.

 ## Known issues
 1. The authentication cookie disappears after refresh.
 This is because the backend and frontend have different domains so the cross-domain cookies will not persist.